Incentives

 The SC Film Production Fund was created to develop collaborative short projects in film, video and multimedia between professionals in motion picture and related industries, and South Carolina institutions of higher learning.
 Independent producers and other professionals in motion picture-related fields partner with South Carolina colleges, working with their students to help South Carolina build its knowledge pool and improve the skills of those already involved in the industry.

-WHAT ARE INDIE GRANTS? from South Carolina Indie Grants on Vimeo.
+WHAT ARE INDIE GRANTS?

 Grants FAQs